seggewiss/seggewiss/README.md

 #### Releases I have contributed to 📦

-- [shopware/shopware](https://github.com/shopware/shopware) ([v6.6.10.22](https://github.com/shopware/shopware/releases/tag/v6.6.10.22), 1 week ago) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 3.100 community extensions
+- [shopware/shopware](https://github.com/shopware/shopware) ([v6.6.10.22](https://github.com/shopware/shopware/releases/tag/v6.6.10.22), 2 weeks ago) - Shopware 6 is an open commerce platform based on Symfony Framework and Vue and supported by a worldwide community and more than 3.100 community extensions

 ---